-Nigeria LNG Limited is a liquified natural gas (LNG) terminal in operation since 1999, located on 2.27 square kilometers of largely reclaimed land in Finima, Bonny Island in the Niger Delta.
-It consists of six trains (processing units) which together are able to produce 22 million tonnes per annum (mtpa) of LNG, about 6 percent of global LNG trade.
-The project is a joint venture by Nigerian National Petroleum Corporation (NNPC), Shell Gas B.V., TotalEnergies, and Eni International.
-The construction of Train 7 started in June 2021, and will increase the total production capacity to 30mtpa.
+Nigeria LNG Limited (NLNG) is a liquified natural gas (LNG) terminal, located on 2.27 square kilometres of largely reclaimed land in Finima, on the Niger Delta’s Bonny Island.
+In operation since 1999, the facility consists of six trains (processing units) that together are able to produce 22 million tonnes per annum (mtpa) of LNG, which is approximately 6% of global LNG trade.
+The project is a joint venture between Nigerian National Petroleum Corporation (NNPC), Shell Gas B.V., TotalEnergies and ENI International.
+The construction of Train 7 started in June 2021 and will increase the total production capacity to 30mtpa.

 Why this profile?

-For over 20 years the project has proven to be harmful to local communities.
-Its expansion would further damage livelihoods and the local environment, increasing pollution and damaging important ecosystems.
+For more than 20 years, this project has proven to be harmful to local communities.
+Its expansion would further threaten livelihoods and the local environment, increasing pollution and damaging important ecosystems.

 What must happen

-After 20 years, the relocated population must receive their promised compensation.
-The expansion of the complex should be cancelled to avoid further increases in pollution, damage to local livelihoods and deforestation.
-The SMBC Group and Guaranty Trust Bank of Nigeria should decline their roles as project finance advisors and involved banks should not finance the further expansion.
+People who are still waiting for resettlement compensation must be paid.
+The project’s expansion should be cancelled to avoid further pollution, deforestation and local economic damage.
+SMBC Group and Guaranty Trust Bank of Nigeria should resign as Nigeria LNG’s finance advisors, while all involved banks should refuse to finance the expansion.